XinyaYang0506/CSC-395/README.md

 ```
 ./sandbox -r dir1 -r dir2 -w dir3 -e -g - ./test_program
 ```
 Wrong command line inputs will result in undefind behavior.
-Also, the current version cannot track the processes created by ```fork()```.
+(Please forgive the ugly ptrace kill error message if you have multi-process program.
+I don't have enough time implementing the book keeping of the running processes.
+This will be the future work.)

+## Testing
+You can go to ./test directory and use ```make``` to build the executables.
+- fork: There will be a parent, child, grand child process each using different system calls.
+Unlink, exec and open (create) can be tested here.
+- exec: exec to ls.
+The purpose for this test is see whether the first exec call will be ignored if exec is not allowed.
+- clone: test clone, a call similar to fork.
+I use the code online, so do not mind the warning.
+- open: open(write) and chdir can be tested here.

+Notice that all the relative path appeeared in my test files are related to the directory sandbox is in.
+There is no especial notes, ./name should work for all of them. ```sand.c``` and ```test.c``` are used for other programs.
+I tried to sandbox emacs, ls, firefox and chromium-browser too.

 ## Acknowledgement
 The system call registers info is from [here](https://filippo.io/linux-syscall-table/).
 The frame of the program is provided by Charlie Curtsinger.
-The exec handling is inspired by Garrett Wang.
+The exec handling and sleep trick are inspired by Garrett Wang.